Benunc/better-click-to-tweet/readme.txt

 1. Becomes this in your blog post!

 == Changelog ==
+= 5.4.2 =
+* Fix — removed a line that was breaking things.

 = 5.4.1 =
 * Fix — made the settings page more accessible with the help of Rachel Cherry's fantastic wa11y plugin. https://wordpress.org/plugins/wa11y/ Thanks Rachel!